The Magick Path of Tantra

 OM OMEGA: THE PUJA IS ENDED

-If the body is impermanent and the spirit permanent, there must be a continuum into a fourth, fifth or even higher dimension after the death of the body.
-The phenomenon of self-realization, awareness, permits some qualities of a higher dimension, even while we still are living within the physical body.
-Examples of this are demonstrated in the lives of Dattatreya, Rishabha, Mahavira, the Buddha and numerous other Naths in history and record.
-Although there is a tendency to think of the spirit re-uniting with the Cosmic Spirit at death, the real position is that they have always been united and in no way ever separated.
-It is the body and senses which relate to pain, suffering, anguish, and trouble which make life on the earth plane so undesirable.
+If the body is impermanent and the spirit permanent, there must be a continuum into a fourth, fifth, or even higher dimension after the death of the body.
+The phenomenon of self-realization and awareness permits some qualities of a higher dimension, even while we still are living within the physical body.
+Examples of this are demonstrated in the lives of Dattatreya, Rishabha, Mahavira, the Buddha, and numerous Naths in history and record.
+Although there is a tendency to think of the spirit reuniting with the Cosmic Spirit at death, the real position is that they have always been united and in no way ever separated.
+It is the body and senses which relate to pain, suffering, anguish, and trouble, which make life on the earth plane so undesirable.
 Ancient yoga philosophy stresses the need to avoid rebirth on the earth plane, but we can only end this misery by terminating the causes of rebirth.
-Herodotus, the Greek historian, aptly observed more than two thousand years ago, that “The trials of living and the pangs of disease make even the short span of life here too long.”
-Most of our great literature not only deals with the troubles and vicissitudes of life but tells how any innocent person or even an onlooker can be unexpectedly involved in trouble and turmoil.
+Herodotus, the Greek historian, aptly observed more than two thousand years ago that “The trials of living and the pangs of disease make even the short span of life here too long.”
+Most of our great literature not only deals with the troubles and vicissitudes of life but tells how any innocent person, or even an onlooker, can be unexpectedly involved in trouble and turmoil.
 Of course, if a lifespan has to be lived, we must try to make it as pleasant as possible and not develop a sick mind or sink into despondency.
 In the face of the inevitable, we must stand up and fight the negative aspects.

 How can we be sure of ending the rebirth process and of entering a higher dimension?
 The answer is simple, but achievement is difficult.
-We must literally change our lifestyle and get rid of the subtle brainwashing by religions and social customs which keep us in bondage.
-The kleshas (ob-blocks) taught in yoga are as follows:
+We must literally change our lifestyle and get rid of the subtle brainwashing by religions and social customs, which keep us in bondage.
+The kleshas (obstacles) taught in yoga are as follows:

 The five pain-bearing obstructions,